Addie11/Person-Reidentification/README.md

   *	Notebooks are self-explanatory
   * In case of any query(s) please feel free to reach out to us anytime.

+## Models
+* Trained Models aren't included in this repository.
+Please make request if needed.

 ## Dataset
 * Market1501